mcggEz/pdf-rename-system/README.md

 ﻿# PDF Renaming System

-A modern web application for managing and renaming PDF files with a user-friendly interface.
+A desktop application for automating renaming PDF files with a user-friendly interface.
 Built with Electron JS, this application allows users to import, view, rename, and manage PDF files efficiently.

 ## Features